academia_top3

 • The GTI-MD: quantifies change across four metabolic domains in claims and EMR data

-• The pGTI: captures the change scores in nine health domains in children
+• The pGTI: captures the change scores in ten health domains in children

 The STOX Suite is the first collection of validated clinical outcome assessments (COAs) of steroid-toxicity.
 Each COA can be licensed alone or as a bundle for both retrospective and prospective applications.
 These applications include: